 Yuri Suzuki and his team designed the machine’s concept and interface, while Gakken took on a technical and manufacturing role.
 The collaboration began almost five years ago, after initial discussions around creating accessible DIY instruments.
 After several idea iterations they decided to

 In standing with Gakken’s educational and publishing background, the machine will be accompanied by a magazine detailing its design and background, as well as giving its diverse audience an insight into the vinyl cutting process.
 The unit functions at either 33 or 45 rotations per minute (rpm), and is supplied with 10 discs of blank vinyl, with more readily available to order online.

-The INSTANT RECORD CUTTING MACHINE will be available to buy online and at selected retailers.
+The EZ Record Maker will be available to buy online and at selected retailers.
 A launch is planned nationwide in the UK and the US before Christmas.